 Why Are Teeth Important For Our Overall Health?

 Our teeth play a big role in our appearance.
-A beautiful smile can exude confidence, and a healthy set of teeth can boost your self-esteem.
+A beautiful smile can exude confidence, and a healthy set of teeth can boost your self-esteem and overall health.
 Teeth are an integral part of helping you chew your food easily.
 They can also help you pronounce certain words correctly.

 Anatomy of a Tooth

 The top portion of the tooth is called the crown.
 The portion below the gum line is the root.
-In between the crown and root is the pulp chamber, where the nerves and blood vessels that supply the tooth are located.
-The root of the tooth is covered by a layer of enamel.
-Enamel is made up of calcium and phosphate salts, which are minerals that strengthen teeth.
+The pulp chamber is between the crown and root, where the nerves and blood vessels that supply the tooth are located.
+A layer of enamel covers the root of the tooth.
+Enamel comprises calcium and phosphate salts, which are minerals that strengthen teeth.

 Underneath the enamel is dentin, which is less dense than enamel and softer, so it can absorb pressure from chewing and biting.
-Dentin is made of collagen fibers and mineral deposits such as carbonate, calcium phosphate, magnesium, sodium, and potassium.
+Dentin comprises collagen fibers and mineral deposits such as carbonate, calcium phosphate, magnesium, sodium, and potassium.

 Located inside the dentin is a soft tissue called the pulp.
-Pulp is mostly made of nerve tissue, lymph vessels, and connective tissue.
-It's what gives your tooth sensitivity, temperature, and taste.
+Pulp mostly comprises nerve tissue, lymph vessels, and connective tissue.
+It’s what gives your tooth sensitivity, temperature, and taste.

 Types of Teeth